 1. What type of chemical sanitizer(s) and at what level of concentration will the facility use? (sect.
 294) 2.
 The facility must have test kits/papers on site for all types of chemical sanitizers being used (sect.
 291).
 Where will they be stored?
 3. How will cooking equipment, cutting boards, counter tops and other food contact surfaces (such as large mixer bowls or stock pots) which cannot be submerged in a sink or put through a dishwasher be sanitized? (sect.
 303) 4.
 What type of dishwashing methods will be used (sect.
 269)? (check one or both): 3 Compartment Sink Dish machine 5.
-Will you be using a high temperature heat or chemical sanitizing dishmachine?
-Hot Water or Chemical (describe what type) 6.
-If using hot water sanitizing, you must have a booster heater.
-What is the make and model of your booster heater?
+Will you be using a high temperature rinse (180°F rinse water- requires a vent hood for the dish machine) or chemical sanitizing (low energy) dish machine?
+High Temperature Rinse (180°F Water) or Chemical (describe what type)